Rommek/sdk-unity/README.markdown

     }

 #### Content view unlocks a reward
-At any point while a content unit is being displayed, one or more rewards may be unlocked.
+PlayHaven allows you to reward users with virtual currency, in-game items, or any other content within your game.
 Information about these rewards is passed back to your game through the OnReward event.

 	request.OnReward += new PlayHaven.RewardHandler(this.HandleReward);
 	public void HandleReward(JsonData rewardData){